 Create a database

-yugabyte=# GRANT ALL ON DATABASE yb_demo to postgres;
+yugabyte=# GRANT ALL ON DATABASE yb-demo to yugabyte;

 Create schema and load data

 First create the 4 tables necessary to store the data.

 yugabyte=# \i 'data/reviews.sql'